 Many people outside of Vermont have probably never heard of the phrase Vermont “Northeast Kingdom”

-The nickname was created by Governor George Aiken during a political appearance, on March 24th 1949 in Lyndonville, Vermont.
+The almost mythical sounding nickname was created by Governor George Aiken during a political appearance, on March 24th 1949 in Lyndonville, Vermont.

 Years later George Aiken recalled his off the cuff remarks in an interview, where he briefly re-named the kingdom to express sarcastic frustration about opposition to improved east-west transportation.